 - Volendam – Village by the backwaters.

-The most talked – Red Light districts.
+The most talked – Red Light District.

 Welcome to the world of lust and sex! -There is one similarity between Dam square and the Red Light District.
 You can go on watching people and the happenings in the Square.
 While the latter one is more of gawking and hot+happening.

 You may have seen the walking streets of Pattaya and Phuket, but the Red Light district is nowhere comparable to those except all of those who sell sex.
-The difference is, man/woman, don’t stand on the streets to seduce you.
+The difference is, men/women, don’t stand on the streets to seduce you.
 There is no massage either.
 Instead, they stand behind a door in a red-lit room.

 If you go here in the mornings and early evenings – the street is like any other street in Amsterdam.
 You feel as if you are talking about a wall in a historic area.
 Indeed, these typically Dutch narrow tall buildings belong to the 14th century.
 By 8 PM, the street gets into action.
 Slowly window by window gets lit.
 By 11 PM, the street is fully live, with women standing behind all 300 windows.
 The girls stand behind a window that is highlighted by a neon red light.
 There will be no neon light glowing and no hot girl in cosplay with her sexy moves.
-Recently in 2019, men prostitutes also have joined the window Business in RLD.
+Recently in 2019, men prostitutes also joined the window Business in RLD.

 Why is it legal

 Like how the Dutch believe in acceptance and tolerance regarding drugs, prostitution works the same way.
 Instead of hiding and criminalising it, Dutches embrace it since 2000 legally.
 So the sex workers here are taxpayers too!